 Need a quick yet filling weeknight side dish idea?
 Turn to the freezer and cook up some frozen perogies then toast them in buttery bread crumbs!

 My kids tend to be picky eaters so you can imagine how excited I was to discover that they all like perogies!
-I don’t have the skills to make them from fresh which is why I’m grateful to be able to find them in the frozen food section at the grocery store.
+I don’t have the skills to make them from scratch which is why I’m grateful to be able to find them in the frozen food section at the grocery store.

 We all really enjoy either the bacon and potato or cheese and potato varieties.
 I love that these frozen pierogies are simple to prepare which I’m making other parts of the meal.
 Our crispy breaded chicken is always a hit alongside the toasted perogies.

-The frozen perogies are also quite inexpensive to buy.
+The frozen perogis are also quite inexpensive to buy.
 A couple of bags are perfect for feeding a crowd during a party or get-together.

 Ingredients Needed for this Frozen Perogies Dish

 This simple side dish idea needs just 3 ingredients: